deaktator/deaktator.github.io/_posts/2019-03-06-the-error-in-the-comparator.md

 ## Pull Requests

-I do not feel it is right to not saying anything.
 I fixed this issue in internal forks but this issue deserves real consideration.
 This problem needs to be addressed with the gravity it is due.
-I have created pull requests for both scikit-learn
-([https://github.com/scikit-learn/scikit-learn/pull/12345](https://github.com/scikit-learn/scikit-learn/pull/12345)) and
-a distributed version for [dask](https://dask.org/) ([https://github.com/dask/dask-ml/pull/12345](https://github.com/dask/dask-ml/pull/12345)) in the hope that this will
+I have created pull requests for both scikit-learn ([https://github.com/scikit-learn/scikit-learn/pull/12345](https://github.com/scikit-learn/scikit-learn/pull/12345)) and a distributed version for [dask](https://dask.org/) ([https://github.com/dask/dask-ml/pull/12345](https://github.com/dask/dask-ml/pull/12345)) in the hope that this will